Download our wedding packages! CLICK HERE

 There are pros and cons of each style of catering service.
 Some caterers even offer combinations of different styles of service to meet the needs of their clients.
 To learn more about the different styles of catering, click here!

-Part of the process of narrowing down catering options is to understand what exactly makes a good caterer.
-One of the things that we think makes a good caterer is the ability to customize menu options.
-Every company is different, however, generally speaking, many catering companies can create custom menus.
-Menus can be customized based on dietary needs, which may include vegan, vegetarian, gluten-free, and more.
+One of the things that we value is the ability to customize menu options.
+While every company is different, most catering companies can create custom menus based on dietary needs, which may include vegan, vegetarian, gluten-free, and more.
 Menus can also be customized based on the couple’s style, taste preferences, cultural backgrounds, or personality.

-Oftentimes, catering companies will have a preset menu on a brochure or online but also have custom dining options.
 “We have a preset menu that we share with clients upon inquiries.
 Then we can create a custom menu during a tasting that is determined by their palate, wedding style, and taste preferences.
-We want to make sure their menu is cohesive and fits together so they aren’t serving a range of food items that don’t make sense,” says Peter Kenney, Chef and Owner of Purple Olive
+We want to make sure their menu is cohesive and fits together so they aren’t serving a range of food items that don’t make sense.”

 In addition to the menu and dietary options, there are some other basic criteria for a good caterer.
 Norberto Jaramillo, Chef and Owner of La Cocina International Restaurant added thatconsistency, temperature control, and timing” are also a part of what makes a good caterer.
-When serving food in a large setting, temperature control, in particular, is very important.
+When serving food in a large setting, temperature control in particular is very important.

 Questions to ask a Wedding Caterer